Divide-By-0/ideas-for-projects-people-would-use/README.md

 <a name="Image-Processing"></a>
 ### Image Processing
-- An actually good online red eye fixer.
+- Convert any youtube video to the trapezoid holographic projection (like [this](https://www.instructables.com/3D-Holograms-Using-Phone/)) by running depth perception AI on the video, and changing the depths that different pixels are at on different screens, so you see a depth modulated image on top of your screen, holographically, for any video!
+- A dashcam that alerts you if someone is giving you a parking ticket when you're away.
+Bonus points if it tells the cop that you'll be back in just a minute.
-- Automatically make photos look good by aligning edge detection with rule of thirds.
+- Automatically make photos look good by aligning edge detection with the rule of thirds.
 Perhaps as a Chrome extension that runs when you hit crop on a google photos image link?
 - Take a pic of a wine stand and recommend wines by rating to price ratio.
 - Animation Generator: AI labels each frame in a video with the contents in text (representation learning), then based on given labels, generate missing labels/coherent story, then generate an animation based on all those labels. as inspired by eden bensaid, can deepfake style transfer all images to be the same style.
 - Trippy Video Generator: A superresolution/style transfer model runs on each frame of a video independently, leading to a very raw flipbook-style animation.
 Perhaps generate a trippy video from a regular video.
 For instance, upresolutioning every frame, or recoloring each frame (or any other transformation) independently with an imperfect generative adversarial network to have disconnected images but a connected idea.
    - Note: This got built!
 See https://aimlabs.mit.edu/ > Stylish Videos!
+- An actually good online red eye fixer.
 - Auto Analyze Game Footage: A drone above a sports game keeps track of all the footage and then you infer the plays the opponent is making based on similarity of movement, so you can get the strategies of an arbitrary team.
 Can also do with phone cameras possibly.
 - Make app/Chrome extension/background integration to autotag google photos images with ongoing calendar events, so I can search for the event and see the photos from that.
 Useful for class notes (if all your classes are on your calendar) and generally increasing searchability of photos.
+- Fill in people's videos when their cameras are off.
+By using the speech to face paper in a browser extension, fill in other's inactive google hangouts/zoom logos with low bitrate moving bitmojis, and send yours as that when your camera is off.
+Cool research done at 5.3 (https://arxiv.org/pdf/1905.09773.pdf).

 <a name="Research"></a>
 ### Research/School
 - An extension where you could double click a citation # in a paper and it would automatically open the pdf from jstor or other 👀 sources.
 - Make app that embeds paperswithcode.com implementations directly to test (not generally, but a select cool few ones).
 - Tunemeet for classes: It's known that cohort based learning is powerful.
 An extension students can get that drops a chat box in their window if they're watching the same video (class zoom recordings or OCW content to start) as another student at the same time.
+- A script to apply to all companies on Glassdoor with just your LinkedIn, and doublechecking its autogenerated answers to all questions with the user, before it batch autosubmits all of it.
+Will likely require some Selenium in Python.

 <a name="###Text-Processing"></a>
 ### Text Processing/NLP